krrish94/krrish94.github.io/content/blog/gradschool-sop/index.md

 ## Think about the full application package

-Most students write their SOP as if it were an independent document; few contextualize it with respect to their application materials.
+Contextualize your SOP with respect to your application materials; don't treat it as if it were an independent document.
 You can use your SOP to talk about things that aren't necessarily on your CV (poor academic performance, career disruptions, etc.).
 Some universities require personal statements in which case that's the best place for these discussions.
 Alternatively, if you have too many projects to talk about and too little space in your SOP, consider asking one of your letter writers to discuss a project in greater detail.
 A common mistake people tend to make is to treat the SOP as a verbose form of their CV.
 Remember that admissions committees always look at your CV.

 ## Do your homework